Backpacking Tips For Women

 Staying Hydrated

-Whether you are backpacking in the desert or mountains, the body requires a lot of water.
+Whether you are backpacking in the desert or mountains, hiking in summer clothes or bundled in winter hiking outfits for ladies, the body requires a lot of water.
 Dehydration can sneak up on you; and although your body will show signs of dehydration early, if you aren’t watching for them, your trip can take a turn for the worse.
 When you spend 24 hours a day outside, with much of that exerting considerable energy, your body is going to require far more water than it normally would in your day-to-day life.
 A reasonable goal would be to consume about a gallon of water each day.

 Don’t let discomfort with “going to the bathroom in the woods” keep you from drinking enough water.
 It might be one of the heaviest items in your backpack but as long as you’re drinking it, it doesn’t have to weigh you down.
 Planning for water refills, or access to water that you can purify, will be an important logistical consideration to pay careful attention to.